scylladb/scylla-monitoring/docs/source/procedures/alerts/alerting.rst

 ----------------

 It is a common practice to update the alerts that comes with the monitoring stack.
 Verify that the existing alerts suitable to your needs.
-When modifying an alert, remember that it will be override on you next upgrade.
+When modifying an alert, remember that it will be overridden on you next upgrade.

 Alertmanager
 ^^^^^^^^^^^^